mpaluchowski/travel.paluchowski.com/content/bali-2016/the-vagabonders.md

 <!--more-->

-"[Digital Nomads](https://en.wikipedia.org/wiki/Digital_nomad)" is the term used often for __people, who work remotely__, thanks to the wonders of the internet age, while roaming around the world, spending months or just weeks at a time in one place before moving on.
+"[Digital Nomads](https://en.wikipedia.org/wiki/Digital_nomad)" is the term used often for __people, who work remotely__, thanks to the wonders of the internet age.
+They roam the world, spending a few weeks to months someplace, then move on.
 Most of them seem to __cluster around the equator__, and in Asia.
-Not that it's particularly surprising.
+That's not particularly surprising, considering climate and costs of living.

 "Digital" isn't too precise though, since a lot of them have local jobs.
 Often well paid, compared to the local salaries.
 Our Dutchman will be making $3,000 a month plus have an opportunity to complete an advanced scuba diving course---free of charge.
 He needs a work permit too.